actionml/harness-cli/README.md

  -  `"master": "spark:<//some-spark-master>:7077"` This should point to the correct Spark master, or use `"local"` to use the Spark build-in to Harness
  -  `"es.nodes": "<some-es-node-1>,<some-es-node2>"` These should be the IPs or DNS names of the ES nodes in the installation, comma separated with no spaces, quotes or < > characters.

-Run the test with new params for the remote installation of harness like this:
+Run the test with new params for the remote installation of harness (harness-env must also point the cli to the correct location) like this:

  - `./examples/ur/ur-integration-test.sh <address-of-harness> <port-of-harness>`
  - The parameters default to `localhost` and `9090`

-Note: Tests do not currently work with https.

-The test will pause to allow hand start of training and finishing training to start queries.
 At the end it will compare actual results to expected ones and exit with 0 if the tests pass or 1 if they do not.

-**Deprecation Warning:** The tests are a work in progress so expect changes as they are refactored.
-Consult this README before any upgrade.
+**Deprecation Warning:** The tests are a work in progress so expect changes.

-# Versions

-The Harness-CLI follows the same version numbers as the Harness Server.
-If you build from source there will be a git tag in the master branch for every release after 0.4.0-RC1.
-For containers the image tags also follow Harness naming.

 # Containers

-This project is published as `actionml/harness-cli:<tag>` where supported tags are:
+This project is published as a docker image with tags of the form: `actionml/harness-cli:<tag>` where supported tags are:

- - `latest`: most recent stable release, the most recent version of code tagged and pushed to the master branch of the git repo.
+ - `latest`: most recent stable release, the most recent version of code tagged and pushed to the master branch of the git repo as an official release.
  - `develop`: the most recent version of the work-in-progress.
 The most recent commit to the git `develop` branch.
-See the commit number tag to find the exact commit.
+See the commit tag to find the last 6 characters of exact git commit number.
- - `0.4.0-RC1`, `0.4.0`: release tags by version, which will match the tag in the master branch of the git repo.
+ - `0.5.1-RC1`, `0.6.0`, ...: release tags by version, which will match the tag in the git repo.

 ## Running the `harness-cli` Container